 Make-ahead tips: Both layers of this dip can be mixed up several hours ahead or even the night before.
 Cover and refrigerate separately until you're ready to bake the hummus and serve.

-No-bake option: This dip is also completely wonderful served chilled, or once the hummus has cooled back down after baking – so don't worry if you don't have access to an oven to warm or rewarm this dip for a party or gathering.
+No-bake option: This dip is also wonderful served chilled, or once the hummus has cooled back down after baking – so don't worry if you don't have access to an oven to warm (or rewarm) this dip for a party or gathering.